|

 Content

-validity: draw an inference from test scores
+validity: In the context of content validity, we draw an inference from

-Content validity is concerned with sample-population
+Thus, content validity is concerned with sample-population

 representativeness. i.e. the knowledge and skills